ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 The zone is determined by the Transit Gateway which will examine the destination IP address of each packet and route it to the matching zone based on VPC Address Prefixes discussed in the next section.

-Notice how wide the routes are in the ingress routing table for the three zone configuration:
+Notice how wide the routes are in the transit's ingress routing table (shown for Dallas/us-south):

 Zone|Destination|Next hop
 --|--|--